-Challenge number Detail of challenge 1 The continued impact on emotional, mental and physical health and well-be- ing for pupils [COVID/local-national factors] 2 Lost learning in English and Mathematics with growing gap between disad- vantaged and non-disadvantaged pupils.
-School to narrow the gap.
-Internal assessments, teacher observations, class-based work, national re- search all evidence this.
+Challenge number Detail of challenge 1 The continued impact on emotional, mental and physical health and well-being for pupils 2 In English and Mathematics narrowing the gap between disadvantaged and non-disadvantaged pupils.
+Internal assessments, teacher observations, class-based work, national research all evidence this.
 3 Internal assessments indicate that phonic development, reading and writing attainment among disadvantaged pupils is below that of non-disadvantaged pupils.

 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
-4 On entry into EYFS and within KS1, due to lost learning through COVID-19 so- cial and emotional regulation and skills are poor for groups of children, par- ticularly those most disadvantaged.
-Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted further by COVID- 19, partial school closures to a greater extent, than for other pupils.
+4 On entry into EYFS and within KS1, social and emotional regulation and skills continue to be a priority for groups of children, particularly those most disadvantaged.
+Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils continue to be impacted from disruption to their early development following COVID-19, full and partial school closures.
 These findings are supported by school-based reflections along with national studies.
-This has resulted in significant impact upon the emotional and social develop- ment of our younger and most vulnerable pupils.
-5 Poor speech, language and communication upon entry into school and in other cohorts, due to the Pandemic and lost-learning, particularly for our disadvantaged pupils.
-Assessments, observations, and discussions with pupils indicate underdevel- oped oral language skills and vocabulary gaps among many disadvantaged pu- pils.
-These are evident from Reception through to KS1 and in general, are more prevalent among our disadvantaged pupils than their peers.
+This has resulted in significant impact upon the emotional and social development of our younger and most vulnerable pupils.
+5 High whole school focus upon developing oracy, speech, language and communication upon entry into school and in other cohorts, particularly for our disadvantaged pupils. [whole school development priority 2024 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
+These are evident from Nursery through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.